3mdeb/remark-templates/README.md

 ### Create HTML file

-To use `remark-templates`, it should be added as a submodule to your documentation/presentation repository.
+To use `remark-templates`, it should be added as a submodule to your documentation/presentation repository main directory.
 If it has not been done already, you should do that with:

 ```shell
 git submodule add git@github.com:3mdeb/remark-templates.git remark-templates